adanowitz/HASSL/Hassl_spec.md

 ```
 - `brightness` uses `light.turn_on` with `brightness` data.
 - `kelvin` uses `light.turn_on` with `kelvin` and a computed `color_temp` fallback.
-- Other attributes default to `homeassistant.turn_on` with data.
+- Other attributes default to domain-appropriate services or `homeassistant.turn_on` with data.

 ---